Efesto/blog/_posts/2023-02-13-remote-journal_follow-up.md

 It was a concern at the beginning, and I had set up an automatic reminder at the beginning of the day asking to compile the journal.

-I've appreciated the journal as the first thing to do in my working day, it helped to order my ideas and to wrap up, with a fresh mind, what I did the time before.
+With time, I've started appreciating the journal as the first thing to do in my working day, it helped to order my ideas and to wrap up, with a fresh mind, what I did the time before.

-It became a positive, solid habit and I like to think that it was the same also with my mates and because of that, we didn't need any reminders for doing it.
+> It became a positive, solid habit and I like to think that it was the same also with my mates and because of that, we didn't need any reminders for doing it.

 ## How do you encourage people to read journal?